MovieLabs/FLM-x/README.txt

   commands should be invoked as the 'flmtest' user.
 Note: several of the scripts contain hard-coded references to user 'flmtest' and password 'pwd'.
 You will need to edit accordingly if you elect to use something else.
+This command needs to be invoked as SQL root (where 'pwd-root' is whatever the actual MariaDB root password is):

+     % mysql -uroot -proot-pwd < newuser.sql

 * flmtable.sql: this creates a table named 'flm' which stores FLM data used by the FLM Exchange Protocol server.
-It may be invoked with the command 'mysql -uflmtest -ppwd < flmtable.sql'.
 The schema for the flm table is very simple.
 Each row represents a Facility, comprising three columns:

     * facility_id (PK): the Facility ID